Step 1: Assess Yourself

-- Visit Career Center and check out the Career Library.
+- Visit the Career Resource Center and check out the Career Library.
 Take a particular look at the Occupational Outlook Handbook and the Encyclopedia of Careers and Vocational Guidance.

 - Talk with a counselor and develop an academic plan that keeps your options open while you are exploring.
 Discuss taking introductory courses in the majors that you are contemplating.
 You can also learn valuable information by glancing through required textbooks.

 - Consider enrolling in courses that will help you to explore, such as Applied Psychology 140 and/or 160.
 The more information you find, the more informed your final decision will be.